networklore/ansible-cisco-snmp/README.md

 This repo contains [Ansible](https://github.com/ansible/ansible) modules which use SNMP to change configuration on Cisco devices.
 The repo is currently in a proof of concept stage to see how you can manage older devices (which doesn't have a fancy api) with modern IT automation tools.
 Over at Networklore there's more information about the [Ansible for Cisco IOS SNMP modules](http://networklore.com/ansible-cisco-snmp/).

+## Bug

+There is a bug in the latest version of pysnmp (4.3.0) which causes issues with the vlan creation.
+It seems to have been fixed in 4.3.1 which hasn't yet been released.
+See this [issue](https://github.com/networklore/ansible-cisco-snmp/issues/2) for a workaround.

 ## Goal

 The goal of this project is to provide idempotent modules for older Cisco devices.